FlatBallFlyer/IBM-Data-Merge-Utility/readme.md

 Cache cache = new Cache();
 cache.put/post template/groups;
 or
-Cache cache = new Cache(File) - a Folder with one or more .json files with valid Template Groups
+Cache cache = new Cache(File)

 while (processing) {
+  // Get payload and parameters for parsing (like from an http request)

   // Get a Merger for your template
-  Merger merger = new Merger(cache, "some.template.name");
+  Merger merger = new Merger(cache, "some.template.name", parameters, payload);

   // Merge the template
   Template template = merger.merge();